qureshinomaan/dmp_primitives_pytorch/README.md

 - [x] Code the DMP part in a interpretable way.
 - [x] Batched CEM optimization for DMPs
 - [ ] Code differentiable Linear Dynamic Systems (dLDS).
+- [ ] Code Cubic Splines
-- [ ] CEM optimization for dLDS.
+- [ ] CEM optimization for dLDS and cubic splines.
-- [ ] Neural output code for training dLDS and DMPs.
+- [ ] Neural output code for training dLDS, splines and DMPs.
 - [ ] A very simple colab tutorial for introducing these primitives.